 My academics are equally important to me.
 I am dyslexic and so I work hard to keep my grades up.
 It is a constant challenge, but is something that I have to do to be successful.
 I use this same perseverance on the soccer field.

-For example, I had never had formal keeper training, but I knew I wanted to have a shot at starting on my varsity team as a Freshman.
-I began training with a keeper coach and was able to achieve that goal ahead of a Sophomore and a Junior.
-When the season was abruptly ended by Covid, we were in first place in Class 4A and I like to think I played a role in that.
+Before 2018, I had never had formal keeper training, but I knew I wanted to have a shot at starting on my varsity team as a Freshman.
+I began training with a keeper coach and was able to achieve that goal and became the Varsity starter ahead of a Sophomore and a Junior.
+When the season was abruptly ended by Covid, we were in first place in Class 4A and I like to think I played a role in that by only allowing 3 goals over six games.

 I hope this tells you a bit about who I am as a person and as a potential student at your school and team.